 The decision by the SELEP Accountability Board to grant Local Growth Funding for the MITP was made on the 15 June 2018.

-The Coldharbour Roundabout scheme is due to commence construction in November 2022 with the A20 London Road Aylesford scheme following on, with an anticipated start during Autumn 2023.
-The combined construction phase for both projects is 18 months with completion of the A20 London Road Aylesford scheme forecasted for the end of March 2024.
+The Coldharbour Roundabout scheme is due to start construction in autumn 2023 with the A20 London Road Aylesford scheme following on, with an anticipated start during summer 2024.
+The combined construction phase for both projects is 18 months with completion of the A20 London Road Aylesford scheme forecasted for spring 2025.

 - outline design: completed